-Version Description of Change Authored by Date 1.1 Information provided on where further guidance on data protection issues can be found.
+Version Description of Change Authored by Date Version Description of Change Authored by Date 1.1 Information provided on where further guidance on data protection issues can be found.
 Direct marketing and CCTV surveillance added to the scope.
 D Killean 16 May 2016 2.0 Fully updated to comply with GDPR and the new DPA.
 Covers the principles of the law and the rights of data subjects and what this means for the college.
 Some parts of the policy (e.g. marketing) have been removed and a separate procedure will be developed focusing on DPA and marketing.
 This is also the case for CCTV.
-A Wilson 28 August 2018 2.1 Updated for readability Updated to include special category data requirement and reference to DP Champions Added Annex D relating to special category and criminal offence data Added DP Assurance Framework Amended re BREXIT H Robertson/ A Wilson/L Bird 17 December 2021
+A Wilson 28 August 2018 2.1 Updated for readability Updated to include special category data requirement and reference to DP Champions Added Annex D relating to special category and criminal offence data Added DP Assurance Framework Amended re BREXIT H Robertson/ A Wilson/L Bird 17 December 2021 2.2 Moved to new Policy Template.
+Amendments made for brevity and clarity.
+K Robb / L Bird February 2025

-1. Introduction
+1.0 Introduction

-- 1.1 Information, and how it is processed is of vital importance to the efficient functioning of Borders College. - 1.2 This policy applies to: - all data created or received in the course of college business, in all formats: personal and special category data; confidential and commercially sensitive data - data held or transmitted in physical (including paper and electronic formats) - data transmitted in oral format (in conversation, in a meeting, or over the telephone). - 1.3 This policy sets out the legal framework which governs the college's use of personal data, its commitment to protecting personal data and the obligations in relation to data handling.
-The college will meet the requirements of data protection legislation, including the Data Protection Act 2018, the UK General Data Protection Regulation (GDPR), associated guidance and applicable codes of practice.
-Annex A provides definitions from data protection law. - 1.4 The policy must be followed by: - all staff (also Regional Board members, and anyone who accesses / uses data, in their work for the college) - non-staff data subjects (current and former students; former staff, customers, and contractors). - 1.5 This policy applies to all locations from which college data is accessed, including home use and overseas. - 1.6 Any questions or concerns about compliance with this policy, must be reported to gdpr@borderscollege.ac.uk.
+- 1.1 Information, and how it is processed is of vital importance to the efficient functioning of Borders College. - 1.2 This policy sets out the legal framework which governs the college's use of personal data, its commitment to protecting personal data and the obligations in relation to data handling.
+The college will meet the requirements of data protection legislation, including the Data Protection Act 2018, the UK General Data Protection Regulation (UK GDPR), associated guidance and applicable codes of practice.
+Annex A provides definitions from data protection law. - 1.3 Annex D is the College's Policy Document relating to the processing of Special Category Data. - 1.4 This policy should be read in conjunction with the Electronic Systems Policy and Procedure, the Information Security Policy and Data Protection guidance documents. - 1.5 Any questions or concerns about compliance with this policy, must be reported to gdpr@borderscollege.ac.uk.

-2. Objectives
+2.0 Scope